Home » Cryptocurrency Trading Guide

 What is a cryptocurrency wallet, and what are the types?

-Since cryptocurrencies are not physically owned, they must therefore have some storage mechanism.
-To store your crypto, you must have a wallet.
+Since cryptocurrencies are not assets that can be physically stored, they must be held in some sort of virtual storage mechanism.
+To store your crypto, you must have access to a digital wallet.
 A cryptocurrency wallet works like a regular bank account but with a few differences.

 A cryptocurrency wallet holds your private keys and also keeps your crypto accessible and safe.
 With a wallet, you will be able to send and receive crypto and even use it to pay for goods or services.
 You use your private keys to gain access to your wallet.